enmasseio/hypertimer/README.md

 hypertimer
 ==========

 Hypertimer offers time control for simulations.
 With simulations, it's important to be able to manipulate the time.
-Typically, simulations are run in discrete time, jumping from event to event in a deterministic manner.
-And afterwards, a simulation can be played back in continuous time at a faster or slower pace than real-time (depending on the time scale of the simulation).
-Hypertimer makes it possible to run in [hypertime](http://en.wikipedia.org/wiki/Hypertime) or in discrete time (a [discrete event simulation](http://en.wikipedia.org/wiki/Discrete_event_simulation)).
+There are a number of different categories of simulations:

+-   [Continuous simulation](http://en.wikipedia.org/wiki/Continuous_simulation), used for simulating any system with continuous phenomena.
+From Wikipedia:

+    > Continuous Simulation refers to a computer model of a physical system that continuously tracks system response according to a set of equations typically involving differential equations.

+-   [Discrete simulation](http://en.wikipedia.org/wiki/Continuous_simulation#Dissociation), relying upon countable phenomena.
+From Wikipedia:

+    > Discrete simulation relies upon countable phenomena like the number of individuals in a group, the number of darts thrown, or the number of nodes in a Directed graph.
+    > [...]
+    > Discrete simulations may be applied to represent continuous phenomena, but the resulting simulations produce approximate results.

+-   [Discrete event simulation](http://en.wikipedia.org/wiki/Discrete_event_simulation), used for event-based simulations.
+From Wikipedia:

+    > A discrete-event simulation (DES), models the operation of a system as a discrete sequence of events in time.
+Each event occurs at a particular instant in time and marks a change of state in the system.
+Between consecutive events, no change in the system is assumed to occur; thus the simulation can directly jump in time from one event to the next.

+`hypertimer` makes it possible to run in "[hypertime](http://en.wikipedia.org/wiki/Hypertime)".
+It can be used for *discrete simulations*, *discrete event simulations*, and animations.
+It allows to run a timer at a faster or slower pace than real-time, or run a discrete event simulation jumping from event to event.

 Hypertimer offers basic functionality to control time:

 - Get and set the time using functions `getTime()`, `setTime()`, and `now()`.
 - Schedule events using functions `setTimeout()`, `setInterval()`, and `setTrigger()`.

-These functions are compatible with JavaScript's built-in functions `Date.now()`, `setTimeout()`, and `setInterval()`, but there is an important difference: they can run at a different moment in time and at a different rate.
+These functions are compatible with JavaScript's built-in functions `Date.now()`, `setTimeout()`, and `setInterval()`, with the difference that they can use a simulated time rather than the system time.

-Hypertimer enables writing code which can be used interchangeably in simulations as well as in real, online application.
-For example, a processs could predict its future state by running a simulation of itself, given a current state, its own behavior, and a model of the surrounding world.
+Hypertimer enables writing code which can be used interchangeably in simulations as well as for real-time applications.
+For example, a process could predict its future state by running a simulation of itself, given a current state, its own behavior, and a model of the surrounding world.

 Hypertimer runs on node.js and on any modern browser (Chrome, FireFox, Opera, Safari, IE9+).